vasilecondrea/modern-linux.info/VAC-my-notes/Chapter 5 - Filesystems.md

 Command             Use case
-lsblk               List all block devices    DO lsblk --exclude 7 to exlude the loops fdisk, parted       Manage disk partitions blkid               Show block device attributes such as UUID hwinfo              Show hardware information file -s             Show filesystem and partition information stat, df -i, ls -i  Show and list inode-related information
+lsblk               List all block devices    DO lsblk --exclude 7 to exlude the loops fdisk, parted       Manage disk partitions blkid               Show block device attributes such as UUID (A UUID --
+                     Universal Unique Identifier is a 128-bit value used to uniquely identify an object or entity on the internet. )

+hwinfo              Show hardware information file -s             Show filesystem and partition information stat, df -i, ls -i  Show and list inode-related information

-see "stat masktest"  look at individual filesys obj (files directories) with "stat ."        the respective directory file information, including its inode, number of blocks used
+see "stat masktest"  look at individual filesys objects (files directories) with "stat ."        the respective directory file information, including its inode, number of blocks used

     Another term: LINK (**hard link** [reference inodes] and **symbolic link** (file containing a string representing the path to another file))